 So you’ve checked out your website’s performance in Google Analytics and found that organic traffic is flat or down.
 You may also have noticed no movement in the number of leads your digital marketing and website are generating.
 You’ve heard that SEO can help improve your presence in search engine results — but which SEO tactics do you need to deploy?

-Before jumping the gun and making random changes to your website, it’s imperative to complete an SEO audit.
+Before jumping the gun and making random changes to your website, you'll want to complete an SEO audit.
 An SEO audit is a means to evaluate the search engine friendliness of your website.
-Every website is different — an SEO audit gives a tailored view of how well your specific website is doing in Google’s eyes.
+Every website is different — an SEO audit gives a tailored view of how well your website is doing in Google’s eyes.

-After an audit is complete, you're in a much stronger place to devise and implement a clear SEO strategy and improve your SEO.
+After an audit is complete, you're in a much stronger place to devise and implement a clear SEO strategy and improve your inbound marketing.

 It’s no secret that Google loves a healthy website.
 In fact, site performance is a key factor in rankings.
 Running an SEO audit will flag up any issues that your website has, such as low-speed or issues with site-maps.
 It can also bring up security issues your website may be facing.